 After arriving at Corregidor, he volunteered to go to Ft.
-Drum.
+Drum and assigned to the 59th Coast Artillery.
 He remained there until the surrender of Corregidor on May 6, 1942.
-From there, he was returned to Corregidor until he was sent to Cabanatuan.
-To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
-The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
-It is believed that no POW successfully escaped from the camp.
+From there, he was returned to Corregidor until he was sent to Bilibid Prison near Manila.

 In May or early June 1942, his sister received a message from the War Department:

 “According to War Department records, you have been designated as the emergency addressee of Sergeant James A. Bird, 20,600,375, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 “I deeply regret that it is impossible for me to give you more information than is contained in this letter.
 In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
 Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
 The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
 At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
 Until that time the War Department cannot give you positive information.